-“In the midst of dawn — around 4 am the tea planters get up to go to kaam jaari (work).”
+“In the midst of dawn — around 4 am the tea planters get up to go to kaam jaari”

-Wake up at morning and a sip of tea, perhaps it is one of the most rejuvenating experiences one could have imagined and with Assam tea refreshment will be double.
+Waking up in the morning and a sip of tea, perhaps it is one of the most rejuvenating experiences one can imagine and with Assam tea, refreshment will only enhance.
 Famed worldwide for the captive taste of its tea, Assam is world’s largest tea-plantation area.
 The tea gardens add further charm to Assam’s already picturesque panorama.
 Tea is an integral part of the amiable Assamese people as well as world.
 People start their day with a steaming cup of brew and take it in a regular interval for refreshing mood.
-In India guests are welcomed by offering a cup of tea.
-In Assam the traditional way to taste the brew is in Bell Matel Bowl called “Banbati”.
+In Assam, the traditional way to taste the brew is in Bell Matel Bowl called “Banbati”.

 Well, Assam can easily boast of several enchanting old world tea bungalows with beautifully manicured lawns set amidst lush and tranquil tea estates.
 The tea bungalows are built by British planters in the 1800s, the property comprises a three-bedroom heritage bungalow and three smaller bungalows.
 The low-slung bungalows, embroidered at its fringes with a sizeable lawn, lies partly in the shade of a scattering of trees.
 The sun-seared green roof crouches protectively over the wraparound verandah cocooning walls painted ivory.
 A netted sit-out — where you can hang out to gossip, read, watch the seasons turn — is cheery, with a smattering of white cane chairs and panoramic views of the tea bushes leaning deep into the horizon.
 A small TV beckons from bookshelves surprisingly free of books.
 In winter, the blaze from the fireplace warms the room, making a cozy hideaway to drink up a book or a cup of hot chocolate.
 The large bedroom immediately off the drawing room features a double bed, cupboards and old-fashioned dressing table, all painted white.
 The spacious bathroom contains a gleaming tub.